chrngkim/odin_test/README.md

 # odin_test
 My first GitHub repo!
 Hello Odin!
-Adding some more texts here...
+Adding some more texts here
+here and there
+let's see how many squares would be added this time...